openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 > In this design, validation is idempotent, not a transform from one type to another, from one point in an API scheme to another.
-It might seem cleaner to rigidly separate the "random junk" that callers propose for linkage parameters, from the validated `SpecializationAnchor` values, with separately typed API points for each.
+It might seem cleaner to rigidly separate the "random junk" that callers propose for linkage selectors, from the validated `SpecializationAnchor` values, with separately typed API points for each.
 But such a design would satisfy no practical need, because in practice, every anchor proposal, at every API point, is tentative.
 This is true because specialization is an internal aspect of each API point, and can change (after recompilation of the API point declaration) at any time.
-Callers can guess at proper specializations, but the "handshake" between proposed parameters and validated anchors must be performed as a part of API point linkage.
+Callers can guess at proper specializations, but the "handshake" between proposed selectors and validated anchors must be performed as a part of API point linkage.
 This is seemingly unfortunate, but the situation can be made much more tenable by ensuring that callers are *likely* to guess good (valid) anchors, and that the JVM can *quickly*